 Please circulate widely.
 Apologies for cross-listings

-Flow: A critical forum for television and media culture launched its first
+Flow: A critical forum on television and media culture will launch its first

 issue on Friday, October 8, 2004.
 The Flow web address is

 Flow’s mission is to provide a space where researchers, teachers, students,

 and the public can read about and discuss the changing landscape of

 contemporary media at the speed that media moves.